SOUTHERN TIER WEST REGIONAL PLANNING & DEVELOPMENT BOARD

 • Low-interest Fixed Rate Financing

-Equity Requirement:
+Equity retirement

-Borrowers are responsible for a $250 application fee, all closing costs in the loan is approved, and a one percent (1%) service fee.
+Borrowers are responsible for a $250 application fee, all closing costs in the loan approved, and a one percent (1%) service fee.

-Job Creation:
+Job creation

 STEDO requires that projects create 1 job per $25,000 lent.